 Students will be notified, in writing, of any actions taken by the Academic Standards Committee.
-Written notifications may include instructions for students related to their status in the program, academic progression and/or conditions of probation.
+Written notifications may include instructions for students related to their status in the program, academic progression and/or conditions of nursing programmatic academic probation.

-e.
 Appeal Process for Dismissal

-For a student's appeal of a dismissal to be considered, the appeal must be based upon one or more of the following grounds and allegation that the grounds cited influenced the cause for dismissal: (1) arithmetic or clerical error; (2) extenuating circumstances; (3) discrimination or harassment, based upon race, color, gender, religion, national/ethnic origin, age, or disability.
+For a student's appeal of a probation or dismissal to be considered, the appeal must be based upon one or more of the following grounds and allegation that the grounds cited influenced the cause for dismissal: (1) arithmetic or clerical error; (2) extenuating circumstances; (3) discrimination or harassment, based upon race, color, gender, religion, national/ethnic origin, age, or disability.
+For any claims of discrimination or harassment, the appeal process will be paused until the investigation is complete.

 The student may appeal the dismissal decision in accordance with the procedure outlined below.
-Such a request for appeal must occur by January 3 for the Fall semester.
-For all other modules & semesters, the request and statement must be received within 14 business days of the-dismissal notification.
+Such a request for appeal must occur by January 3 for the Module 2/Fall semester.
+For all other modules & semesters, the request and statement must be received within 14 business days of the dismissal notification.